Samuel-Loga/Samuel-Loga/README.md

 --
 👋 **Welcome to my digital space!**

-I'm a passionate **Cybersecurity Engineer** 🔐, **Machine Learning Enthusiast** 🤖, and **Full-Stack Developer** 💻.
+I'm a passionate **Cybersecurity Engineer**, **Machine Learning Enthusiast**, and **Full-Stack Developer**.
 I focus on securing systems, applications, and networks.
 I also explore how AI can solve real-world problems using data-driven models.
 And I build fast, scalable, and user-friendly web applications.

 I enjoy collaborating with teams to create innovative solutions that make a positive impact ✨